MailTape/MailTape-v1/_posts/2021-01-24-world-brain.md

 # MailTape's selection

 ## World Brain - Hypertext
 ImaCrea: **"**As I stumbled upon [World Brain's album](https://worldbrain.bandcamp.com/album/peer-2-peer) recently there was something instantly familiar with his sound.
 Un je ne sais quoi.
 I quickly entered in loop mode and for a couple of weeks, his mellow ethereal pop and sometime ironic and funny sound cheered me up with ease and lightness.
 I finally remembered that he had a track selected by [Musique Chienne in episode 296](https://www.mailta.pe/296/musique-chienne/)... three years ago (!)
 What a delicious flashback.
 I chose Hypertext for its super nostalgic feeling of freedom back to the beginnings of the internet.
 When making a random search on Yahoo! was all there was to do and it was damn fun and generous.
-There was no money involved, in a way everybody was there just for the sake of sharing something genuine without any back thoughts. **"**
+There was no money involved, in a way most of what could be found was there just for the sake of sharing knowledge or anything authentic without any hidden agenda.**"**

 ## Yves Tumor - Strawberry Privilege
-ImaCrea: **"**//**"**
+ImaCrea: **"**Big fan of Yves Tumor since their debut album.
+This track is from their [latest album](https://yves-tumor.bandcamp.com/album/heaven-to-a-tortured-mind) and it's an absolute gem of beauty.
+I feel like flying when listening to it.**"**

 ## Future Islands - Born in a War
-ImaCrea: **"**//**"**
+ImaCrea: **"**Sam Sam Sam!
+Their could be corona out there but till Future Islands keep releasing new music, we're saved.
+This track encompass their unique sound without falling into a pale copy.
+It's hard to keep pushing after such a gem as "Seasons" and I find in this one new details I never heard before.
+A magnificient flow showing the full vitality of the band and how passionate they are about carving the future of pop music.**"**

 ## Wardown - 07 Lorem Ipsum
 ImaCrea: **"**//**"**